zed-eiq/extensions-store/README.md

 ## Submission of new Extensions

+### Suggestions for new Extensions

+If you would like to suggest a new Extension to be built by the EclecticIQ team, you can raise a new Issue here](https://github.com/eclecticiq/edk-extensions).

+Please include a detailed overview of what the Extension will do, how it will work, any authentication requirements to access or send data, and how to map the data into STIX 2.1 (if required).

+Each submitted Extension will be periodically reviewed, however, not all submissions are guaranteed to ever make the roadmap.
+In which case, you also have the option to build it yourself.

+### Build your own

 In addition to EclecticIQ contributions we welcome submissions of new Extensions from our partners and developers.

 For instructions about adding/modifying content please see our Extensions Contribution Guide.